- Places to Explore

 If you want to understand some of the centuries-old traditions and arcane idiosyncrasies that make up constitutionless British parliamentary democracy, the Palace of Westminster, as the complex is still properly called, is the place to come.
-The architecture in this 1,100-room labyrinth impresses, but the real excitement lies in stalking the corridors of power.
 A palace was first established on this site by Edward the Confessor in the 11th century.
 William II started building a new palace in 1087, and this gradually became the seat of English administrative power.
-However, fire destroyed most of the palace in 1834, and the current complex dates largely from the middle of the 19th century.
+However, fire destroyed most of the palace in 1834, and the current Gothic-style complex dates largely from the mid-19th century.

 Westminster Hall, with its remarkable hammer-beam roof, was the work of William the Conqueror's son William Rufus.
 It's one of the largest remaining Norman halls in Europe, and its dramatic interior was the scene of the trial of Charles I.

-Nonresidents are able to watch debates when Parliament is in session if they wait in line for tickets.
+Nonresidents are able to watch debates when Parliament is in session by waiting in line for tickets.
 Embassies and High Commissions often have a quota of debate tickets available to their citizens, which can help you avoid long lines.

 The most romantic view of the Houses is from the opposite (south) bank, across Lambeth Bridge.
 It is especially dramatic at night when floodlighted green and gold.